Bubobubobubobubo/sardine/docs/sardinopedia.md

     S('bd').out()
     again(bd, d=0.5)
 ```
 A simple bassdrum playing on every half-beat.
+This is the most basic sound-making function you can write.

 ### Bassdrum fun (S)